A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy

 Let us observe that, letting $\epsilon\to 0$ and assuming that all the functions converge, we immediately get from the third equation that

 and from the second equation that

 Furthermore, the fourth equation yields

-and, for simplicity, we assume that the oxygen source is spatially homogeneous so that $Q(t,\vec{x})\equiv Q$.
 It is important to note that the system may not converge to an equilibrium: indeed, for some parameter values, central oscillations persist even for very long times, similar to the ones described in Refs. \cite{baabdulla23,pooladvand21} (see also electronic supplementary material S9).